10 Steps to Becoming a Diplomatic Security Service Security Engineering Officer

 What is the Register of Cleared Candidates?

 Once meeting all pre-employment requirements, you will be placed on a rank order Register of Cleared Candidates for the Diplomatic Security Service Security Engineering Officer position.
 You may remain on this Register for up to 18 months, after which your candidacy will expire.
-Please note that if U.S. Department of State, Global Talent Management extends a final offer of employment and you decline or do not respond, your name will be placed back on the Register and there is no guarantee you will receive a subsequent offer.
+Please note that if U.S. Department of State, Bureau of Human Resources extends a final offer of employment and you decline or do not respond, your name will be placed back on the Register and there is no guarantee you will receive a subsequent offer.
 If you do receive a second final offer of employment and decline or do not respond, your candidacy terminates regardless of how much time you have left on the Register.
 Your ranking on this register will fluctuate over time as other candidates are added to or drop off the register.
-Candidates who are eligible for veterans’ preference, or who demonstrate proficiency in a foreign language, may receive additional points and thus may increase the chances of receiving a final offer of employment.
+Candidates who are eligible for veterans' preference, or who demonstrate proficiency in a foreign language, may receive additional points and thus may increase the chances of receiving a final offer of employment.

 What happens if I am offered an appointment?